hayesgm/mountain_goat/README.md

     my priority / sum(all priorities for this metric)

 ## TODO
- - Better documentation
+ - Better documentation (rdocs)
  - Add namespacing to avoid conflicts

 ## Copyright

 Copyright (c) 2011 Geoffrey Hayes, drawn.to.
+Contact me, Geoff, <geoff@drawn.to> with any questions / ideas / enhacements.
 See LICENSE for details.